hanchenchen/hanchenchen.github.io/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 ---
 layout: post
-title: "the first blog"
+title: "How to Download or Use This Theme"
 comments: true
-description: ""
+description: "How to Download or Use This Theme"
-keywords: "GitHub.io "
+keywords: "dummy content"
 ---

 ### Use this theme as you main site